Buying real estate in Guatemala?

 Sources: Airbnb on Lake Atitlán, Noise Pollution in Guatemala, Guatemala's Emerging Real Estate Market

-14) Second-home buyers flock to cultural and eco-tourism hotspots, boosting demand in key Guatemalan areas
+14) Second-home buyers will focus on cultural and eco-tourism access, increasing demand in specific areas

 Guatemala is becoming a hotspot for cultural and eco-tourism, drawing more visitors each year.